-While your fundraiser invites, venue and event promotions are important, the highest priority is on generating revenue for your cause.
+While your fundraiser invites, venue, and event promotions are essential, the highest priority is generating revenue for your cause.

-And one of the best ways to go about raising money is through ticket sales.
+And one of the best ways to raise money is through ticket sales.

 But selling tickets for your fundraising event can be tricky.

 - How can you use social media to build a buzz and create excitement?

 - How do you use your supporters’ contacts to boost attendance at your fundraiser?

 - What kind of offers do you give out?

 - Most importantly, how to sell tickets for a fundraising event.

 This article will answer all your questions and help boost ticket sales for your next fundraising event.

 How do you get people to buy more tickets for your fundraising event?